Emergence of robust memory manifolds: Robust memory manifolds in a simple recurrent network

-Here, $\mathbf{h}$ is a $N-$dimensional vector representing the internal states of the neurons, $J^{z,h}$ are $N \times N$ connectivity matrices, $\sigma(x) = [1+e^{-\alpha x}]^{-1}$ is a sigmoidal non-linearity that acts element-wise and $\phi(x) = \tanh(gx)$ is the neuronal output nonlinearity with gain $g$.
-The entries of $J^{z,h}$ are sampled i.i.d from a centered Gaussian distribution with variance $1/N$.
-This is a variant of the ``gated'' RNN (gRNN) studied in \cite{krishnamurthy2020theory}.
-We are interested in the limit of a binary sigmoid $(\alpha \to \infty)$ and large $N$, where the network exhibits a self-organised marginally-stable phase over a wide range of parameters.
-To derive the conditions under which marginal stability is possible, we study the eigenvalues of the state-to-state Jacobian which describes the linearised dynamics.
-The system will be marginally stable when the spectral abscissa of the Jacobian is equal to zero.
-The Jacobian in this case is given by $\mathcal{D} = [\pmb{\sigma}]( -\mathbbm{1} + 1/2J^h [\pmb{\phi^{\prime}}] ) $, where $[\mathbf{x}]$ denotes a diagonal matrix with the vector $\mathbf{x}$ on the diagonal.
-For large $N$, we can use non-Hermitian random matrix techniques along with mean-field theory, similar to \cite{krishnamurthy2020theory}, to calculate the spectral properties of the disorder-averaged Jacobian.
-The bounding spectral curve and the density near 0, will inform us about the stability and number of slow modes, respectively.
-It turns out that for $\alpha \to \infty$, the system will be marginally stable, with the spectral abscissa of $\mathcal{D}$ poised at $0$ and an extensive number of slow modes, provided the following condition is met:
+Here, $\mathbf{h}$ is a $N-$dimensional vector representing the internal states of the neurons, $J,W$ are $N \times N$ connectivity matrices, $\sigma(x) = [1+e^{-\alpha x}]^{-1}$ is a sigmoidal non-linearity that acts element-wise and $\phi(x) = \tanh(gx)$ is the neuronal output nonlinearity with gain $g$.
+The entries of $J,W$ are sampled i.i.d from a centered Gaussian distribution with variance $1/N$.
+In \cite{krishnamurthy2020theory}, a variant of this ``gated" RNN (gRNN) was studied and shown to exhibit marginally-stable fixed points over a range of parameters, in the limit of a binary sigmoid ($\alpha \to \infty$).